ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 1. The BPI PKI should still be operational without any significant disruptions or critical failures, demonstrating the absence of a single point of failure.
 2. The BPI should successfully establish a secure communication channel between the participants without requiring pre-existing trust relationships.

-The requirement is met if all expected results are met.
-The requirement is not met if any of the results are not meeting test expectations.

 #### **[R33]**
 The PKI of a BPI MUST be strongly federated.